 This film has already got a proof of concept.

-This is this is you know, this is exactly the stuff that distributors normally want.
+This is exactly the stuff that distributors normally want.

-Um and they don't want it because people who have seen the movie, people who've read the book are never you're not you're not going to be the same afterwards.
+And they don't want it because people who have seen the movie, people who've read the book, are never, you're not going to be the same afterwards.

 Whatever your opinion on abortion is, you are certainly going to change it because of what you learn in this book.

-I mean, I'm a I'm surprised talking even to conservatives who don't know that it's legal in America to have an abortion of nine months.
+I mean, I'm surprised talking even to conservatives who don't know that it's legal in America to have an abortion of nine months.

-No, no, and that's only be compared with North Korea.
+No, no, and that can only be compared with North Korea.

-It's uh it's abortion absolutism is is unique to the United States.
+It's abortion absolutism is unique to the United States.

-Uh the the book on Gosnell, the book is called Gosnell, and the film Gosnell will will be coming out.
+The book on Gosnell, the book is called Gosnell, and the film Gosnell will be coming out.

-But as Anne mentioned, the book uh w was at number three on Amazon when I checked the best seller rankings yesterday.
+But as Anne mentioned, the book was at number three on Amazon when I checked the bestseller rankings yesterday.

 That means it's selling way up there.

-That means it's selling up there with uh Game of Thrones and Harry Potter and all the boffo best sellers, and that's an amazing achievement uh for Anne and Philin.
+That means it's selling up there with Game of Thrones and Harry Potter and all the Boffo bestsellers.

-It's also a lot about the media giving not doing their job.
+It's also a lot about the media not doing their job.

-I want to just say one I'll save it for when we come back, because there's one startling fact in this book uh that I was not aware of, and I want to address when we come back.
+I want to just say one, I'll save it for when we come back because there's one startling fact in this book that I was not aware of, and I want to address when we come back.

-Hey, I ran a little long there with Anne uh and Felim's uh new book.
+Hey, I ran a little long there with Anne and Phelim's new book.

 It's called Gosnell.